-PGS is registered in Norway as a public limited liability company, and our corporate governance model is based on Norwegian corporate law, the Continuing Obligations of Stock Exchange Listed Companies issued by Oslo Stock Exchange, the Rules and Regulations of the Luxembourg Stock Exchange, and the Norwegian Code of Practice for Corporate Governance (the “NUES Recommendations”).
-To the extent practicable, PGS also adheres to requirements applicable to registrants of foreign securities in the United States, where our American Depositary Receipts (“ADR”) are publicly traded.
+PGS is registered in Norway as a public limited liability company, and our corporate governance model is based on Norwegian corporate law, the Oslo Stock Exchange’s Issuer Rules, and the Norwegian Code of Practice for Corporate Governance (the “NUES Recommendations”).
+To the extent practicable, PGS also adheres to requirements applicable to registrants of foreign securities in the United States, where our American Depositary Shares (“ADS”) are publicly traded.
 We have implemented corporate governance particularly suited to our Company and the industry in which we operate.

-Our corporate governance principles, which have been adopted by our Board of Directors, are summarized below.
+Our corporate governance principles, which have been adopted by our Board of Directors (the “Board”), are summarized below.
 Our website provides full versions of our basic corporate governance documents and an overview of our governance structure.
-These items include the Company’s Articles of Association, the Board of Directors’ Rules of Procedure, and the charters for the Company’s Audit Committee, Remuneration and Corporate Governance Committee, and Nomination Committee.
-The documents can be downloaded from our website.
+These items include the Company’s Articles of Association, the Board’ Rules of Procedure, and the charters for the Company’s Audit Committee, Remuneration and Corporate Governance Committee (“Remco”), and Nomination Committee.
+The documents can be downloaded from www.pgs.com.

-In accordance with the Norwegian Accounting Act section 3-3b, PGS is required to give a statement of our corporate governance in the Board of Directors report.
-In the Board of Directors report we refer to this document.
+In accordance with the Norwegian Accounting Act section 3-3b, PGS is required to give a statement of our corporate governance in the Board’s report.
+In the Board’s report we refer to this document.

 1. Code of Conduct, Core Values and Corporate Responsibility

 We have adopted a Code of Conduct that reflects our commitment to our shareholders, customers, and employees to carry out our business with the utmost integrity.
-Our Code of Conduct and Core Values are available in full on our website.
+Our Code of Conduct and Core Values are available in full on www.pgs.com.

 At the heart of our Core Values is also a principled approach to Corporate Responsibility.
-We have built our framework for Corporate Responsibility around four key areas: People, Environment, Conduct and Stakeholders.
-For a further description, see our Corporate Responsibility Report, which is available on our website.
+We have built our framework for Corporate Responsibility around three key areas: Environmental, Social and Governance matters.
+For a further description, see our 2020 ESG Report, which is available at www.pgs.com.

-PGS is a focused marine geophysical company that provides a broad range of seismic and reservoir services, including acquisition, imaging, interpretation, and field evaluation.
+PGS is a fully integrated marine geophysical company that provides a broad range of seismic and reservoir services, including acquisition, imaging, interpretation, and field evaluation.
 The Company’s MultiClient data library is among the largest in the seismic industry.
 The Company operates on a worldwide basis with headquarters in Oslo, Norway.